pannous/hieros/docs/Home.md

 Danube copper kings conquering the world.

-One important bridgehead of the 'urban formation period' was [Tell Zeidan](https://en.wikipedia.org/wiki/Tell_Zeidan).
+One important bridgehead of the urban formation period was [Tell Zeidan](https://en.wikipedia.org/wiki/Tell_Zeidan) south of the Caucasus.
 In the last decade the scolary opinion has flipped the signs in that now it is believed that Sumerian technology came from the north.
 (Kingship came from the mountains according to Sumerian tradition).

 Only recently has the caucasian [Maykop culture](https://en.wikipedia.org/wiki/Maykop_culture) been redated to begin about 4000BC.
 As it contains more gold and artefacts from Sumer than the whole rest of Mesopotamia, its central position in the formation of urbanization becomes more and more evident.
 Their [kurgan](https://en.wikipedia.org/wiki/Kurgan) mounts, some still reaching over 50 meters height, can be seen as predecessors of Egyptian, [Iranian](https://en.wikipedia.org/wiki/Tepe_Sialk) and [Peruvian pyramids](https://de.wikipedia.org/wiki/Caral), which appeared some thousand years later.
 Central to this revolution were a bag of inventions, including *metallurgy*, brewing, proto-*writing*, *«kingship»* and the ***sail*** boat, which became a cult object in the [Ubaid period](https://en.wikipedia.org/wiki/Ubaid_period) -3800BC.
-The horse/donkey/bull *cart* appeared about the same time.
+The horse/donkey/bull **cart** appeared about the same time.
 This [Curgan Copper Conquest](https://www.academia.edu/14001057/Kurgan_Copper_Revolution) reached Egypt comparatively late, though one of its watermarks, industrial brewing, can be found as early as 3700BC.
+This new dramatic wave reached remote China a thousand years later, the real push there came with the chariots.

 The roots of the Persian language came via the region of Elam with its capital Susa on the eastern border of Sumeria.
 Strikingly the cultural artefacts of Egypt and Susa were nearly identical: